UBC-DSCI/introduction-to-datascience-python/source/reading.md

 ```{index} database; reasons to use
 ```

-Opening a database stored in a `.db` file involved a lot more effort than just opening a `.csv`, or any of the other plain text or Excel formats.
-It was a bit of a pain to use a database in that setting since we had to use `sqlalchemy` to translate `pandas`-like commands (`where`, `select`, etc.) into SQL commands that the database understands.
-Not all `pandas` commands can currently be translated with SQLite databases.
-For example, we can compute a mean with an SQLite database but can't easily compute a median.
+Opening a database involved a lot more effort than just opening a `.csv`, or any of the other plain text or Excel formats.
+We had to open a connection to the database, then use `ibis` to translate `pandas`-like commands (the `[]` operation, `head`, etc.) into SQL queries that the database understands, and then finally `execute` them.
+And not all `pandas` commands can currently be translated via `ibis` into database queries.
 So you might be wondering: why should we use databases at all?

 Databases are beneficial in a large-scale setting: